 For a truly comprehensive approach to the School-based nutrition programs and services, it is crucial that all members of the School community help to create an environment that supports healthy eating practices.
 Administrators, teachers, School food service and other personnel; parents; and students need to be involved in this effort.
 Decisions made in all School programming need to reflect and encourage positive nutrition messages and healthy food choices.
 This includes coordination of nutrition education with the cafeteria and the promotion of healthy food choices in the cafeteria and all School events, such as fundraisers.

-Local Community

-The effectiveness of School-based nutrition programs and services can be enhanced by outreach efforts in the surrounding community.
-Personnel should be familiar with the health and nutritional resources available through the community and local agencies.
-Contacts should be made with the health department, community nutrition programs, health centers, local food pantries, and fitness programs.
-Once contact has been established, collaborative efforts should be made with other community agencies to positively influence the health and nutritional status of school-age children.

-The School will work with a variety of media to spread the word to the community about a healthy school nutrition environment, such as local newspaper and television stations.

-Parent Involvement

-The School will support parents’ efforts to provide a healthy diet and daily physical activity for their children.
-The School will offer healthy eating seminars for parents, send home nutrition information, post nutrition tips the School’s website, and provide nutrient analyses of School menus.
-Schools should encourage parents to pack healthy lunches and snacks and to refrain from including beverages and foods that do not meet the School’s nutrition standards for individual foods and beverages.
-The School will also encourage the use of foods that comply with Smart Snacks in Schools standards for any school celebrations involving food.
+The School should encourage parents to pack healthy lunches and snacks and to refrain from including beverages and foods that do not meet the School’s nutrition standards for individual foods and beverages.
+The School will also encourage the use of foods that comply with Smart Snacks in Schools standards for any classroom celebrations involving food.
 The School will provide parents a list of foods that meet the School’s snack standards and ideas for healthy celebrations/parties, rewards, and fundraising activities.
-In addition, the School will provide opportunities for parents to share their healthy food practices with others in the School community.

-The School will provide physical education and other school-based physical activity opportunities before, during, and after the school day; and support parents’ efforts to provide their children with opportunities to be physically active outside of school.
-Such support will include sharing information about physical activity and physical education through a website, newsletter, or other take-home materials; special events; or physical education homework.

-Parents are to be advised that their children are participating in a nutrition education or counseling experience, encouraging their support at home.
-Parent involvement can be in person or through communication sent to the home.

-Nutrition education will be provided to parents beginning at the elementary level.
-The goal will be to continue to educate parents throughout the middle and high school levels;

-Healthy eating and physical activity will be actively promoted to students, parents, teachers, administrators, and the community at registration, PTO meetings, open houses, health fairs, teacher inservices, etc.; and

-Nutrition education from evidence-based sources (such as USDA’s Team Nutrition and My Plate) may be provided in the form of handouts, postings on the School website, or presentations at open houses that focus on nutritional value and healthy lifestyles.
+Cross Reference: 2305 Nutrition Services

+2310 Nutrition Education

+2315 Physical Activity Opportunities and Education

+4180 Community Involvement in Student Nutrition and Exercise

+7310 Advertising in Schools/Revenue Enhancements

-Cross Reference: 8200 Local School Wellness
+8200 Local School Wellness

+8210 School Nutrition Committee

 8230 Nutrition Standards

-Legal Reference: Pub.
-L. 111–296 The Healthy, Hunger-Free Kids Act of 2010
+8235 Water Consumption/Water Bottle Policy

+8240 School Meals

+8250 Guidelines for Food and Beverages Sales

+Legal Reference: 42 U.S. Code § 1758b Local School Wellness Policy

+7 C.F.R. § 210.11 Competitive Food Service and Standards

+7 C.F.R. § 210.12 Student, Parent, and Community Involvement

-7 C.F.R. § 210.30 Local School Wellness Policy
+7 C.F.R. § 210.31 Local School Wellness Policy